Top Day Trips From Munich:

 To help with planning your side trip transportation, the German National Railway Website (website) has all of the regional Train/Bus route and timetable information.
 For travel anywhere around Bavaria plus Salzburg, consider the Bayern Day Pass (more info) which covers unlimited trains for the day starting at 25€ for 1 person and goes up 6€ per person up to 5 people with advance booking.
 On Monday-Friday you can’t start your travel with these special passes until 9am, but Saturday & Sunday you can start anytime.
 Make sure to check out our full list of the Best German Train Passes (more info).

-Along with a guided tour into the depths of Neuschwanstein you will also get to tour King Ludwig’s boyhood castle Hohenschwangau which sits right next door.
-This beautiful bright orange castle was built by Ludwig’s father King Maximilian II.
+Along with a guided tour into the depths of Neuschwanstein you will also get to tour King Ludwig’s boyhood castle Hohenschwangau Castle (website) which sits right next door.
+Meaning High Country Of The Swans, the beautiful bright orange Hohenschwangau (Ho-en-shvahn-gau) was built by Ludwig’s father King Maximilian II following the plans of the former fortress of the Knights of Schwangau.
 We absolutely love the detailed paintings covering the interior, the family’s extensive silver collection, and interesting enough, their picturesque dining room.
 Visiting both castles together gives you a lot better insight into the King behind Europe’s great castle.
 Just as fun as the castles is taking a paddle boat out onto nearby Swan Lake just like the young King Ludwig did in his childhood.
 As you leave it is crazy to think that in his day the citizen call Ludwig the Mad King and got upset about his grand projects.
 They even got so mad that they kicked him out of office after getting fed up with his over spending.
 As time has pasted, however, Ludwig has become beloved in Bavaria for the beauty of his projects.

 About Salzburg: Known mainly as the home of Mozart and setting for the hit movie The Sound of Music, Salzburg has great Medieval roots that still shine brightly today.
 Sitting within miles of the Alps, it was the salt trade that made Salzburg a European powerhouse in the Middle Ages.
 Salzburg’s High Fortress provided the growing city with early protection starting in 1077 which allowed for an uptick in building as well.
 A hilltop Monastery, the Mönchstein Castle, the Augustiner Monks Brewery all popped up in the Middle Ages which also led to Salzburg getting its own Archbishop.
 Trading had made Salzburg so powerful that they were one of the only cities on the old salt road that was able to stay out of the 30 Years War.
 We are happy they got through untouched as most of Salzburg’s elements from the Middle Ages still survive today.